ChristienGuy/animation-comparison/README.md

 - API is sort of mental but similar React Native's Animated.js.
 - No control over duration, control via stiffness and damping etc. instead, trickier to get exactly what we're after.
 - A lot of code to achieve relatively small things.
+- animating children is simple but requires a lot of code

 ## Spring

+- docs are decent but very short
+- Project is quite new, it's currently well looked after but is only a few months old.
 - Very similar API to motion (relies on renderprops)
   - Means code gets very large very quickly
-  - Does mean that the code for an animation is
+  - Does mean that the code for an animation is next to the other elements it effects
+- animating children works in the same way as motion.